-Subject to any variations carried out in accordance with the FIA 2008 Formula One Sporting Regulations, the weight of the car must not be less than 605kg during the qualifying practice session and no less than 550kg at all other times during the Event.
+Subject to any variations carried out in accordance with the FIA 2008 Formula One Sporting Regulations, the weight of the car must not be less than 550kg at all times during the Event.

 4.2 Ballast:

 Ballast can be used provided it is secured in such a way that tools are required for its removal.
 It must be possible to fix seals if deemed necessary by the FIA technical delegate.